sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 The transaction process plays out in your web or mobile marketplace application.
 Therefore, the steps you outline must be possible for your users to execute in your user interface.
-The default transaction processes have been built in to Flex Template for Web.
+The default transaction processes have been built in to Sharetribe Web Template.
 If you want to add elements to your transaction process, your developer will need to customize the required pieces in order for your transaction process to be possible.